wernst24/uq-in-slam/README.md

 ```
 Now, close the Gazebo window and the folders should have been created.
 Copy the files using these commands (replace `ros2_ws` with the name of your ROS2 workspace):
 ```
-cd ~/ros2_ws/src/Hospitalbot-Path-Planning/hospital_robot_spawner
+cd ~/ros2_ws/src/uq-in-slam/test_new_pkg_name
 cp -r models/. ~/.gazebo/models cp -r photos/. ~/.gazebo/photos
 ```
 At this point, build your ROS2 workspace to effectively install the package (replace `ros2_ws` with the name of your ROS2 workspace).
 ```
 cd ~/ros2_ws
-colcon build --packages-select hospital_robot_spawner
+colcon build --packages-select test_new_pkg_name
 ```
 To check that everything is working, try to launch the hospital world.
 ```
-ros2 launch hospital_robot_spawner gazebo_world.launch.py
+ros2 launch test_new_pkg_name gazebo_world.launch.py
 ```
-The hospital world should be opened with the Gazebo application.
+The circuit world should be opened with the Gazebo application.
 Also the Pioneer 3AT should appear.

 ## Getting started
+NOTE: I changed a lot of the stuff past this point
 The application is quite complicated because it includes various modes.
 For this reason, before running anything, often the main scripts must be edited.
 I am planning on building a parameters file where all the specifics can be changed so that all the other files can remain untouched.

 ### Run a random agent